microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 #### Creating Concrete Redo Edits

-Redo changesets should be created by inverting the corresponding undo changeset and rebasing that inverse all the edits that were applied since the undo.
-This is preferable to rebasing the original edit over all the edits that were applied since before the original edit:
+Redo changesets should be created by inverting the corresponding undo changeset and rebasing that inverse over all the edits that were applied since the undo.This is preferable to rebasing the original edit over all the edits that were applied since before the original edit:

 -   It is better at mitigating data-loss caused by undo.
     For example, undoing an insert will delete any content that has since been added under the inserted node.